DiegoFelipe1986/weatherCity/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-The project have one copiled version at the directory `/dist`
+The project have one compiled version at the directory `/dist`

-To start this proyect, please regenerate the `node_modules`.
-You would enter to the directory `weather` once you download this proyect.
+To start this project, please regenerate the `node_modules`.
+You would enter to the directory `weather` once you download this project.

 ## Node
-Is mandatory have Node.Js in your local enviroment.
-So if you haven't please download and execute the comand `npm install`.
+Is mandatory have Node.Js in your local environment.
+So if you haven't please download and execute the command `npm install`.
 Before you should execute `ng serve` to upload the server.

 ## SPA
 This is a SPA build wit Angular.
-Is fully responsive and respect all users and devices for a friendly user expirience.
+Is fully responsive and respect all users and devices for a friendly user experience.
 Do not used modals windows for keep the user experience in all devices.